 The universe of guitar knows no boundaries for The California Guitar Trio.
 Since 1991, the group has enthralled listeners with a singular sound that fearlessly crisscrosses genres.
 The trio’s questing spirit drives it to explore the intersections between rock, jazz, classical, and world music.
 It even throws in the occasional surf or spaghetti Western tune for good measure.

-Comprised of Bert Lams, Hideyo Moriya and Paul Richards, the group has established a unique, personal connection with audiences.
+Comprised of Bert Lams, Tom Griesgraber and Paul Richards, the group has established a unique, personal connection with audiences.
 In addition to dazzling musicianship and interplay, The California Guitar Trio’s (CGT) shows are full of captivating stories and humor that enable concertgoers to feel like they’re part of the music, not just spectators.
 In fact, the group’s g

-26 years and 1,800+ gigs later, the CGT remains intensely committed to explore, evolve and communicate a wide-ranging musical worldview.
+31 years and 2000+ gigs later, the CGT remains intensely committed to explore, evolve and communicate a wide-ranging musical worldview. – Anil Prasad